 The immune system is the body’s means of protection against "foreign" substances such as bacteria and viruses.
 It is composed of two major parts.
-One component involves the production of antibodies, proteins that recognise "foreign" substances and cause them to be removed from the body.
-The other component involves specialised blood cells called T lymphocytes which can attack and kill "foreign" substances directly.
+One component involves proteins such as antibodies.
+These recognise "foreign" substances and cause them to be removed from the body.
+The other component involves specialised blood cells called T lymphocytes.
+These cells attack and destroy "foreign" substances directly.
 Antibodies and T lymphocytes become protective only after they are exposed to a "foreign" substance for the first time.
-This is the reason that we use vaccinations: to allow our immune system to recognise weakened or inactivated forms of bacteria and viruses that can cause disease, so that we will be protected if we actually come in contact with them.
+This is the reason that we use vaccinations: to allow our immune system to recognise weakened or inactivated forms of bacteria and viruses that can cause disease.
+We will then be protected if we actually come in contact with them.

 What are autoimmune disorders?

 Normally the immune system recognises the tissues in the body that are not "foreign" and does not attack them.
 Autoimmune disorders are diseases caused by the body producing an immune response against its own tissues.
-The cause of autoimmune diseases is unknown, but it appears that there is a genetic predisposition to develop autoimmune disease in many cases (i.e. they are passed down through families).
-In a few types of autoimmune disease (such as rheumatic fever), a bacteria or virus triggers an immune response, and the antibodies or T-cells attack normal cells because they have some part of their structure that resembles a part of the infecting germ and so the immune system attacks the normal cell as though it is an invading germ.
+The cause of autoimmune diseases is unknown, but it appears that there is a genetic predisposition to develop autoimmune disease in many cases (i.e. the risk is passed down through families).
+In a few types of autoimmune disease (e.g. rheumatic fever), a bacteria or virus triggers the immune system as normal but the antibodies or T-cells produced attack normal cells.
+This may happen because some part of these normal cells resembles a part of the infecting germ and so the immune system attacks the normal cell as though it is an invading germ.

-Autoimmune disorders fall into two general types: those that damage many organs ('systemic'), and those where only a single organor tissue is directly damaged by the autoimmune process ('localised' or ‘organ specific’).
+Autoimmune disorders fall into two general types: those that damage many organs ('systemic'), and those where only a single organ or tissue is directly damaged by the autoimmune process ('localised' or ‘organ specific’).
 However, the distinctions can become blurred as the effect of an organ specific autoimmune disease sometimes extends beyond the affected organ, indirectly affecting other body organs and systems.
 Some of the most common types of autoimmune disorders include:

 |Systemic Autoimmune Diseases||Localised Autoimmune Diseases|